LunyaPet/misskey-markov-rs/README.md

 5. Push your changes to your forked repository.
 6. Create a pull request.

+## Testing

+1. Set the `MISSKEY_USER_ID` and `MISSKEY_TOKEN` environment variables before running the tests.
+2. The test should pass if your forked repository is working correctly.

 ## License

 This project is licensed under the GNU General Public License v3.0.
 See the LICENSE file for more information.